Is it Easy to Get PR After Study in Australia?

 After completing their studies, international students have several pathways to obtain PR in Australia.
 One of the most common pathways is through employer sponsorship.
 If a student secures a job offer from an Australian employer, they may be eligible for employer-sponsored PR visas.

-Related Article: How to Study MS in Australia
+Related Article: How Much Gap is Acceptable for Study in Australia 2016?

 Another pathway is through the General Skilled Migration (GSM) program.
 Under this program, individuals with skills and qualifications that are in demand in Australia can apply for PR independently.
 The GSM program has different visa subclasses, such as the Skilled Independent visa (subclass 189) and the Skilled Nominated visa (subclass 190).